GOODYEAR PLANT

 Representing Ohio Goodyear Plant Workers in Mesothelioma & Lung Cancer Claims

-Thousands of former and current employees of Goodyear Tire & Rubber and other Ohio rubber plants are at risk of serious health issues as a result of asbestos exposure.
-The Goodyear plant was known for having asbestos throughout the workplace.
+Thousands of former and current employees of Goodyear Tire & Rubber in Akron and other rubber plants around the country are at risk of serious health issues as a result of asbestos exposure.
+The Goodyear plant in northern Ohio was known for having asbestos throughout the workplace.

-Asbestos gained popularity for many years for its flexibility, strength, and resistance to heat, flame, and corrosion.
+The toxic material in question gained popularity for many years for its flexibility, strength, and resistance to heat, flame, and corrosion.
 It is now known to cause mesothelioma, lung cancer and other illnesses but regulations did not occur until the extreme hazards were brought to light.
-Workers who were employed in the rubber manufacturing industry prior to that time may have an increased risk of developing mesothelioma cancer.
+Workers who were employed in the rubber manufacturing industry prior to that time may have an increased risk of developing cancer.

 Unfortunately, even with the knowledge that workers were facing serious health hazards, corporations like Goodyear carried on manufacturing dangerous products, and failed to warn employees of the risks.

-Joe Lyon is a highly-rated Cincinnati Catastrophic injury lawyer and Ohio Toxic exposure attorney representing plaintiffs nationwide in a wide variety of toxic tort and mesothelioma claims.
+Joe Lyon is a highly-rated Ohio Toxic exposure attorney representing plaintiffs nationwide in a wide variety of toxic tort and mesothelioma claims.

 Rubber manufacturing workers may have been exposed to talc used during the molding process.
-The talc dust used by workers was often contaminated with asbestos.
+The talc dust used by workers was often contaminated.

 The following positions are considered high-risk: